Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Simulation Results

 \section{Simulation Results}

 To investigate the performance of the proposed model selection procedure, we applied our method to simulated datasets.
-To design different simulation cases we followed the guidance of \citet{morris} as a basis for our simulation study protocol.
+We followed the guidance of \citet{morris} as a basis for our simulation protocol.
 In particular, the simulation design was based on the ADEMP structure (Aims, Data generating mechanism, Estimands, Methods, and Performance measures) discussed in that article.
-We refer to each of those elements as we explain different parts of the simulation design in the following.
+We refer to each of those elements as we explain different parts of the simulation design below.

-Regarding \emph{`Methods'}, we compared the performance of our algorithm to ISIS-SCAD \citep{fansurvisis} and GLMNET \citep{glmnetpack}, two of the most highly used algorithms for high dimensional variable selection for survival data.
+Regarding \emph{``Methods,''} we compared the performance of our algorithm to ISIS-SCAD \citep{fansurvisis} and GLMNET \citep{glmnetpack}, two of the most highly used algorithms for high-dimensional variable selection for survival data.
 We used the published R packages of those two methods to run the simulations.
 We also performed a comparison with a case when pMOM priors are used as the prior for nonzero coefficients instead of piMOM priors.

-The \emph{`Aim'} of the simulation study is to compare the performance of our method with the other two methods with respect to the correlation structure between covariates in the design matrix.
-More specifically, we reported three different simulation settings that consider different combinations of correlation structure, true model size, and the magnitude of true coefficients.
-This is the basis of our \emph{`Data generating mechanism'}.
+The \emph{``Aim''} of the simulation study was to compare the performance of our method with the other two methods with respect to the correlation structure between covariates in the design matrix.
+More specifically, we reported three different simulation settings that consider different combinations of correlation structure, true model size and the magnitude of true coefficients.
+This was the basis of our \emph{``Data generating mechanism''}.
 The correlation structure used in those settings are similar to the simulations reported in \citet{fansurvisis}.